-Property owners are naturally interested in reducing operational costs and maximizing the safety and comfort of tenants.
-By connecting facility systems (using IoT technology) and controlling them from one place, building management systems can make for a smart building and enable property owners to find hidden opportunities.
+Property owners strive to minimize operational expenses and ensure tenant safety and comfort.
+By connecting facility systems (IoT technology) and controlling them from one place, building management systems can make for a smart building and enable property owners to find hidden opportunities.

 What are Building management systems (BMS)?